Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Discussion

 \section{Discussion}

-In the first numerical experiment, where the Duffing oscillator system is identified, the Control Occupation Kernel Regression method approximates $f$ and $g$.
-The approximation $\hat{f}$ is nearly identical to the true ${f}$ as seen in Figure \ref{fig:duffing_f_approx_vs_actual} and the maximum error is $0.61$, which is a $2.6\%$ error as seen in Figure \ref{fig:f_tilde}.
+In the first numerical example, where the Duffing oscillator system is identified, the approximation $\hat{f}$ is nearly identical to the true ${f}$ as seen in Figure \ref{fig:duffing_g_approx_vs_actual} and the maximum error is $0.61$, which is a $2.6\%$ error as seen in Figure \ref{fig:g_tilde}.
 The approximation $\hat{g}$ captures the underlining structure of $g$ where $g(x)=2+\sin(x)$, but $\hat{g}$ deviates slightly from the true value as seen in Figure \ref{fig:duffing_g_approx_vs_actual} with a maximum error of $0.4$ which is a $23\%$ error as seen in Figure \ref{fig:g_tilde}.
-The maximum errors are a function of kernel type, shape parameters, number and spatial coverage of the recorded data, and measurement noise, and can be reduced through segmentation of the recorded trajectories to generate more data points and increase the resolution of the approximations.
+The maximum errors are a function of kernel type, parameters, number and spatial coverage of the recorded data, and measurement noise, and can be reduced through segmentation of the recorded trajectories to generate more data points and increase the resolution of the approximations.

-The Monte-Carlo trials summarized in Figures \ref{fig:Monte_Carlo_f_tilde} and \ref{fig:Monte_Carlo_g_tilde} demonstrate the robustness of the developed system identification method to excitation signals and measurement noise.
-Figures \ref{fig:duffing_f_approx_vs_actual} and \ref{fig:duffing_g_approx_vs_actual} show the full error plots of a representative sample trial.
+The Monte-Carlo trials summarized in Figure \ref{fig:g_error_boxPolt} demonstrate the robustness of the developed system identification method to excitation signals and measurement noise.
+Figure \ref{fig:duffing_g_approx_vs_actual} show the full error plots of a representative sample trial.

+Figure \ref{fig:g_error_boxPolt} indicates that COKR is less sensitive to measurement noise than SIDNYc.
+In Table \ref{tab:comparison} the mean and standard deviation of max$ \left( \left\vert \tilde{f}(x) \right\vert \right) $ and max$ \left( \left\vert \tilde{g}(x) \right\vert \right) $ for COKR and SIDNYc are listed, which shows that COKR is more precise than SIDNYc.
+This result is expected in a scenario where measurement noise is present, since COKR uses numerical integration whereas SIDNYc uses numerical differentiation.
+Although the median of the error measurement of SINDYc for $f$ in Figure \ref{fig:g_error_boxPolt} is lower than that of COKR, SINDYc results in a significant number of outliers, where the worst performing run produces an error measurement that is two orders of magnitude higher than COKR.

-In the second numerical experiment, where the model of a two-link robot manipulator is identified, Figures \ref{fig:Two_link_f_tilde}, \ref{fig:Two_link_g1_tilde}, and \ref{fig:Two_link_g2_tilde} indicate that the estimation errors get worse as one approaches the boundary of the domain covered by the trajectories, and better as one approaches the origin.
-While the errors are hard to visualize as a function of distance from the training data in four dimensions, the trends observed in Figures \ref{fig:Two_link_f_tilde}, \ref{fig:Two_link_g1_tilde}, and \ref{fig:Two_link_g2_tilde} could heuristically be attributed to limited coverage of the corners of the domain.
+In the second numerical example, where the model of a two-link robot manipulator is identified, Figure \ref{fig:Two_link_g2_tilde} indicates that the estimation errors get worse as one approaches the boundary of the domain covered by the trajectories, and better as one approaches the origin.
+While the errors are hard to visualize as a function of distance from the training data in four dimensions, the trends observed in Figure \ref{fig:Two_link_g2_tilde} could heuristically be attributed to limited coverage of the corners of the domain.